zmadscientist/OjitoDiscoveries/README.md

 ### Background

 The names of the sites we use were developed primarily based on what I think a basin or mesa resembled looking down from a view as in Google Earth.
-Locations such as "Jeffersons Nose" - to me - resemble the image of Thomas Jefferson on a nickle.
+Locations such as "Jeffersons Nose" - to me - resemble the image of Thomas Jefferson on a nickel.
 "Mammoth Mesa" resembles the head , tusks and trunk of a wooly mammoth when observed from overhead.
-Most of the data and images we collected were collected over the span of years form 2014 to 2022 or so.
+Most of the data and images we have were collected over the span of years form 2014 to 2022 or so.

 Several images, video, and 3D scan sites are provided to get a better sense of our discoveries in the Ojito.